dhellmann/pymotw-3/source/sys/imports.rst

     :start-after: #end_pymotw_header

-:func:`get_data` takes a path based on the module or package that owns the data, and returns the contents of the resource "file" as a string, or raises :class:`IOError` if the resource does not exist.
+:func:`get_data` takes a path based on the module or package that owns the data, and returns the contents of the resource "file" as a byte string, or raises :class:`IOError` if the resource does not exist.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_shelve_importer_get_data.py',